Inbell1s/LazySQL/README.md

 U can find a link only list in "/lsql.list"

 Use "lsql --list" to instantly show all confirmed injections.
+Use "lsql --fast" to quickstart using default settings and url on clipboard.

 ## Installation